slotdawg/contributing/atom-conf/atom-conf.rst

 Steps to be taken:

 #.
-Open de commnad line/terminal
+Open de command line/terminal

 #. cd to the location where the created directory is